bioconda/bioconda-recipes/docs/source/guidelines.rst

 <https://conda-forge.github.io/#add_recipe>`_ which hosts general packages.

 The exception to this is with R packages.
-We are still coordinating with anaconda and conda-forge about the best place to keep general R packages.
+We are still coordinating with Anaconda and conda-forge about the best place to keep general R packages.
 In the meantime, R packages that are not specific to bioinformatics and that aren't already in the `conda-forge` channel can be added to bioconda.